XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
 Only transactions with the result code `tesSUCCESS` can change non-XRP balances.
 Only transactions from a validated ledger are final.
 * [Look out for Partial Payments](https://ripple.com/files/GB-2014-06.pdf "Partial Payment Flag Gateway Bulletin").
 Payments with the partial-payment flag enabled can be considered "successful" if any non-zero amount is delivered, even miniscule amounts.
     * In `rippled`, check the transaction for a `meta.delivered_amount` field.
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
-    * In RippleAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
+    * In xrpl.js, you can use the [`xrpl.getBalanceChanges()` method](https://js.xrpl.org/modules.html#getBalanceChanges) to see how much each address received.
 In some cases, this can be divided into multiple parts on different trust lines.
 * Some transactions change your balances without being payments directly to or from one of your addresses.
 For example, if ACME sets a nonzero [transfer fee](#transfer-fees), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME's issued currencies.
 See [Transfer Fees](#transfer-fees) for more information.

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.